LunchWithaLens/AdminCenterAutomation/README.md

 "secret": "the secret for the app registration",
 "brismitho365mcr93ec_STORAGE": "the endpoint pointer for the queue"

 The Service Health Dashboard function also uses the same process and APIs, and writes to Teams channels as identified in a json file.
+I may have a bug here - at times I've seen the same post multiple times.

+ToDo: Add pull of Roadmap RSS feed and post to a SharePoint list